GoogleChromeLabs/lighthousebot/README.md

 #### Generate a new OAuth2 token

-If you need to generate a new
+If you need to generate a new OAuth token:

 1. Sign in to the `lighthousebot` Github account, and visible https://github.com/settings/tokens.
 2. Regenerate the token. **Important**: this invalidates the existing token.